yasinaktepe/yasinaktepe/README.md

-### Hi there 👋
+### Hi there 👋, I m Yasin

+Welcome to my page!🎉

 <!--
 **yasinaktepe/yasinaktepe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+- 🔭 I am a Software Development Engineer in Test Candidate from Turkey.
-- 🔭 I’m currently working on ...
+- 🌱 I’m currently working on Information Technology.
-- 🌱 I’m currently learning ...
+- 👯 I’m currently learning testing tools and exploring technical content writing.
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...